Content created: 051113

 What does seem clear is the approximate date: the first great expansion seems to have begun about 3500 years ago, or about 1500 BC.
 That would be shortly after the yam and banana complex arrived.
 Expansion seems to have been further vigorously stimulated when (1) cereal crops later came to be cultivated, introduced from southwestern Asia, and (2) iron came to be worked.
-Iron tools facilitated cutting down trees for shifting "slash-and-burn" cereal agriculture, and iron was the basis for valuable trade items.
-Perhaps most importantly, iron made good weapons, facilitating expansion by well armed Bantus into lands occupied only by foraging peoples.
+Iron tools facilitated clearing trees and bushes for shifting "slash-and-burn" cereal agriculture (and for fuel of use in iron-working), and iron was the basis for valuable trade items.
+Perhaps most importantly, iron made strong weapons, facilitating expansion by well armed Bantus into lands occupied only by foraging peoples.

 The process may therefore have been something like this: